The “Graph” Tab Explained

 The graph shows all assets as small circles and the connections between them as gray lines.

-The color of the node tells about the asset’s security status: if it’s green, the asset is secure; if it’s red, the asset is vulnerable.
-You will also see grayed-out, non-scannable assets, which belong to third-party services related to your infrastructure.
+- if it's grayed-out, the asset is non-scannable, which means it belongs to third-party services related to your infrastructure.
 These assets are not included neither in vulnerability scans, nor in the billable asset count.

 You can zoom in to get a better look at a particular asset and its connections or zoom out to look at the entire attack surface.